-Student contents insurance is there to protect student’s contents and possessions while you’re living at student accommodation from theft and sometimes loss or damage.
+Student contents insurance is there to protect students’ contents and possessions while you’re living at student accommodation from theft and sometimes loss or damage.
 It all depends on the type of cover you choose.
 Regardless, it will give you peace of mind knowing that your possessions will be replaced.
 Replacing possessions such as laptops, your phone, or even your bike or clothes out of your own pocket can be extremely expensive.

 According to Save The Student, the research found that 36% of students didn’t get contents insurance, assuming it was too expensive or they wouldn’t need it.
 But, the same proportion of students had their possessions damaged or stolen.
-Therefore, many students feel that taking out insurance on expensive items such as laptops, which are important to completing a degree, is worth the one-off expense in the long run.
+Therefore, many students feel that taking out insurance on expensive items such as laptops, which are important for completing a degree, is worth the one-off expense in the long run.

 Do I need student insurance?

 To be on the safe side, it is better to have student contents insurance.
 Rather than being that proportion of students who get their items stolen then having to replace them with their own money.
-You’ll have that peace of mind just in case anything does happen to your contents while away from home.
+You’ll have peace of mind just in case anything does happen to your contents while away from home.
 However, before taking out a policy, you should check with your accommodation provider whether insurance is already included in the price.
 Some student halls will already offer a basic level of student contents insurance.
-It may only cover a limited range of items, but you can take out extra policies to cover the rest of your belongings.
+It may only cover a limited range of items, but you can take out additional policies to cover the rest of your belongings.
 We will go into more detail as we go on.